johncrimmins/video-editor/memory-bank/productContext.md

-# Product Context: Clipforge MVP
+# Product Context: FrameSmith MVP

 ## Why This Project Exists
 Building a desktop video editing MVP to validate the concept of a lightweight, native video editor that handles basic editing tasks without the complexity of professional tools.